aktualisiert

 Arbeit

-Most of our work is around supporting conservation practices or garden maintenance hosting conservation groups.
-You will work with purpose for the environment on any of these (seasonal projects)
+Most of our tasks are outdoors supporting conservation practices or garden maintenance hosting conservation groups.
+You will help with purpose for the environment on any of these (seasonal projects)

 Nursery: Mish collects seed, germinates, grows and then we return plants to whenua/land.
 You are welcome to be part of this process.
-So far we have grown 30,000 eco-sourced plants.
+So far we have grown 35,000 eco-sourced plants.
+We grow from cuttings and using root hormone.
+We use locally sourced potting mix for native plants with fertilisation pellets for healthy growth.

 Weeding for conservation.
 Whilst weeding doesn't sound very glamourous, it is of high importance in an environmental restoration project, so weeds don't invade pure forests and birds don't spread them.
-We will be ramping this up over Oct-Mar.
+We ramp up weed control over Oct-Mar.
 It takes around 3 years of weeding, before newly planted native plants crowd weeds out.
+We mainly hand pull weeds, with minimal use of chemicals for hardy weeds like blackberry, gorse, broome.
+We cut and paste chemical products on individual plants.
+We are not an organic project.

-Garden Maintenance: We are visited by many community groups including Te Ātiawa Trust, Waikawa Marae, Marlborough District Council, Department of Conservation, Kaipupu Sanctuary, and various scientists in the biology, ecology, freshwater field, schools including Waitohi Kindergarten and government organisations to help support guardianship of Te Taiao as good kaitiaki (guardians).
+Garden Maintenance: We are visited by many community groups including Te Ātiawa Trust, Waikawa Marae, Marlborough District Council, Department of Conservation, Kaipupu Sanctuary, and various scientists in the biology, ecology, freshwater field, schools including Waitohi Kindergarten, Marlborough Boys College, Queen Charlotte College and government organisations to help support guardianship of Te Taiao/natural world as good kaitiaki (guardians).
 We like to have the common areas looking aesthetically neat - grass mown, banks weeded, mulched.
 This helps increase the positive vitality/mana of this place.
 These groups are welcomed here supporting nature connection for wellness, and conservation practices.

-Trail building & maintenance - there are 12km of handbuilt trails for plant & non-native animal pest control.
-Trails are regularly improved with a grubber so paths are easier to walk & complete conservation work.
-If you do trail work, it's likely your day will be longer, and you can balance up with a shorter day after that.
+Trail building & maintenance - there are 14km of handbuilt trails for plant & non-native animal pest control.
+Trails are regularly improved with a grubber so paths are easier to walk & complete conservation tasks.
+If you do trail tasks, it's likely your day will be longer, and you can balance up with a shorter day after that.
+Without trails, we can't access the forest to protect it from browsing non-native animals like possums & goats.
+We are successfully re-wilding, the seedlings are returning where there are trails and predator control.

-Building work - there are endless building projects with retainer walls, improving sheds, nature platforms, safety steps, building sheds and more.
-We love it when a carpenter/builder/retaining wall builder workawayer visits us.
+Building - there are endless building projects with retainer walls, improving sheds, nature platforms, safety steps, building sheds and more.
+We love it when a carpenter/builder/handy-person workawayer visits.
+We are open to longer stays if you are a certified builder or practically handy due to life experience.
+Note we offer 5 day stays first, to assess our mutual compatibility.

-Your working day: we meet for breakfast at 8.30am, and work 9-2.00pm including 12-12.30pm lunch break.
-If we are going to be in the bush, Mish packs lunch with thermos.
-After work, you are free to explore, and we encourage independence as Nige & Mish continue to work a full day.
-Each of your accommodation spaces have lovely outdoor tables to spend time there until 7pm meal up at the house.
+Your day: we meet for breakfast at 8.15am, and start projects at 9am .
+Mish packs lunch with thermos as projects are outdoors; we break for 30mins.
+After your work day which finishes at 2:30pm, you are free to explore, and we encourage independence as Nige & Mish usually continue to work a full day .
+Each of your accommodation spaces have lovely outdoor tables to spend time there until 7pm meal at main house.
 Enjoy this peaceful sanctuary and the beautiful environment of Picton and Waikawa - it is a special place.

 • Gesprochene Sprachen